The video experts blog

 This method is best for those on a generous budget since most encoding hardware will cost you between $5,000 to $10,000.
 While this is a more advanced method, it’s ultimately better suited for a studio setting and not necessarily a sports field or arena.

-However, for those that are interested in the hardware route, we recommend a TriCaster by NewTek.
+However, for those who are interested in the hardware route, we recommend a TriCaster by NewTek.
 Since TriCaster is dedicated to encoding full-time, it offers a much more reliable service than encoding software.

 4. Live Streaming Platform